sr-gi/bolt13/13-watchtowers.md

 - The tower may also need to reply with `appointment_slots` during the registration phase so a minimum amount of appointments are paid for.
 Check [attacks on towers](#attacks-on-towers).
 Therefore hiring the tower for a single appointment may be problematic.
 - Signature on the deletion acceptance by the server may not be necessary.
+- Appointment deletion can be performed in bulk, by allowing sending more than one appointment at a time.
+That could result in a privacy leak though, since the tower will be able to link what appointments belonged to the same channel.

 ## Acknowledgments